OneOffTech/parxy/README.md

 ## Development

-The PDF text extract service is built using [FastAPI](https://fastapi.tiangolo.com/) and Python 3.9.
+Parxy is built using [FastAPI](https://fastapi.tiangolo.com/) and Python 3.9.

 Given the selected stack the development requires: